FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 6. Build the API docs

-- run `composer cleandocs` if you want to make sure that you're building from scratch
+- run `bin/composer cleandocs` if you want to make sure that you're building from scratch
 - run `bin/phpdoc` to build the docs into the `docs/` directory

   See also: [Run a Local Docs Server](#run-a-local-docs-server)